MiraldiLab/quant-maxATAC/README.md

 ## ATAC-seq Data Requirements

-As described in the [maxATAC pre-print](https://www.biorxiv.org/content/10.1101/2022.01.28.478235v1), **maxATAC processing of ATAC-seq signal is critical to maxATAC prediction**.
+As described in the [maxATAC publication](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010863), **maxATAC processing of ATAC-seq signal is critical to maxATAC prediction**.
 Key maxATAC processing steps, summarized in a single command [`maxatac prepare`](./docs/readme/prepare.md#Prepare), include identification of Tn5 cut sites from ATAC-seq fragments, ATAC-seq signal smoothing, filtering with an extended "maxATAC" blacklist, and robust, min-max-like normalization.

-The maxATAC models were trained on paired-end ATAC-seq data in human.
+The quant-maxATAC models were trained on paired-end ATAC-seq data in human.
 For this reason, we recommend paired-end sequencing with sufficient sequencing depth (e.g., ~20M reads for bulk ATAC-seq).
 Until these models are benchmarked in other species, we recommend limiting their use to human ATAC-seq datasets.

 ### Preparing the ATAC-seq signal